Painting Furniture Without Sanding or Priming

 Heirloom Traditions Paint recommends using their Deglosser that deglosses and cleans.

 As I was cleaning, I removed the drawers.
-These ones in particular needed a quick and kind of hard pull to get them to come off the tracks.
-If the track system is in bad shape, here are ways on how to fix broken dresser drawer tracks.
+These ones, in particular, needed a quick and kind of hard pull to get them to come off the tracks.
+If the track system is in bad shape, here are ways how to fix broken dresser drawer tracks.
+For any runner issues, check out how to repair worn drawer runners here.

-Heirloom Traditions Paint in the color Oyster
+Heirloom Traditions in Oyster

 What Is All in One Paint?